 Benefits of Wells Fargo Reflect Card

-Make sure to make on time minimum payments on this card every month during the intro and extension period.
-Not only will this help you keep your credit score in good shape, but paying at least the minimum each month will unlock an additional 3 months of this card’s 0% intro APR offer.
+Make sure to make on time minimum payments on this card every month during the intro period.
+Not only will this help you keep your credit score in good shape, but paying at least the minimum each month will unlock an additional 3 months of this card’s intro APR offer.

-The cell phone insurance benefit this card offers can also be valuable, especially if you have an expensive mobile device and no coverage in place.
+The cell phone protection benefit this card offers can also be valuable, especially if you have an expensive mobile device and no coverage in place.
 To unlock this benefit, you’ll need to make sure you pay your cell phone bill with this card every month.

 Drawbacks of Wells Fargo Reflect Card